ragin0ff/ragin0ff/README.md

 - 🎓 With a solid foundation in data architecture, I've spent 3+ designing and implementing data solutions that empower businesses to unlock the value of their data.
 - 🌱 Currently, I'm on a mission to broaden my skillset by mastering Fullstack technologies, focusing on Analytics and Data Engineering.
 My goal is to create seamless data pipelines and analytics platforms that drive data-driven decision making.
-- 🔍 In my spare time, I enjoy exploring the intricacies of software and hardware through Reverse Engineering.
-This hobby has not only satisfied my curiosity but also sharpened my problem-solving skills and deepened my understanding of software architecture.

 ## Technologies & Tools 🛠️